zelaznik/es_notes/real_world/zero_downtime.md

   - Now open up Chirp's development environment in your browser.
 Check that the [patient search](http://icisstaff.localhost/chirp/patients?searchTerm=O%27Brien) still works as expected.
 You should see exactly one search result, "Conan O'Brien".

+### Create a new index with the new analyzer for the fields first_name and last_name.
+  - TO BE COMPLETED